 Domain mismatch --- where the training distribution does not match the test distribution --- can cause models with high training accuracy to do poorly on test data \citep{ben2010theory}.
 We show that influence functions can identify the training examples most responsible for the errors, helping model developers identify domain mismatch.

-As a case study, we predicted whether a patient would be readmitted to hospital.
-Domain mismatches are common in biomedical data, e.g., different hospitals serve different populations, and models trained on one population can do poorly on another \citep{kansagara2011risk}.
+As a case study, we predicted whether a patient would be readmitted to a hospital.
+Domain mismatches are common in biomedical data; for example, different hospitals can serve very different populations, and readmission models trained on one population can do poorly on another \citep{kansagara2011risk}.
 We used logistic regression to predict readmission with a balanced training dataset of 20K diabetic patients from 100+ US hospitals, each represented by 127 features \citep{strack2014impact}.\footnote{Hospital readmission was defined as whether a patient would be readmitted within the next 30 days.
 Features were demographic (e.g., age, race, gender), administrative (e.g., length of hospital stay), or medical (e.g., test results). }

 3 out of the 24 children under age 10 in this dataset were re-admitted.
 To induce a domain mismatch, we filtered out 20 children who were not re-admitted, leaving 3 out of 4 re-admitted.
 This caused the model to wrongly classify many children in the test set.
 Our aim is to identify the 4 children in the training set as being ``responsible'' for these errors.